sensecollective/Unibit-Documents/README.md

 ***
-All are welcome to get involved & collaborate with us, using our designated social channels:
+All are welcome to get involved & collaborate with us, using our social media channels:

 ![](https://github.com/unibitlabs/Unibit-Documents/blob/master/images/slack-logo.png "Slack")
 [http://slack.unibit.io]